GoogleCloudDataproc/dataproc-ml-python/contributing.md

     python3.11 -m venv <your-env>
     ```

-2. Install all the build, dev and test dependencies
+2. Install all the build, dev, test and docs dependencies

     ```shell
-    pip install ".[dev, test]"
+    pip install ".[dev, test, docs]"
     ```

 3. Configure your IDE to the same venv interpreter